breethomas/Up-Git-Creek/README.md

 ```
 Boom. :boom: ```#Initialized empty Git repository in /Users/you/my_awesome_project_name/.git```

 I want to share the love with everyone!!!
 How do I do this?
 OH RIGHT!
 I push my project up :arrow_up: to the big Github :octocat: in the sky.
-I will go there now...
+I will go there now and follow these [steps](https://help.github.com/articles/creating-a-new-repository/).
+I will make sure that my GH repository name EXACTLY matches the <my_awesome_project_name> I just created locally on my computer.

 ##2.
 EUPHORIA :lollipop: